oSoWoSo/disroot-howto/pages/10.DisHub/02.Channels/02.Profiles/docs.en.md

 Hubzilla gives you the possibility to:
 - Create a **clone of an existing profile** if you only wish to change a few items but don't wish to enter all the information again.
 - Backup a profile by choosing **Export profile to file**.
 It will create a .json file that you can save on your computer and import later if needed.
 - Import a profile by choosing  **Import profile from file**.
-You can import a .json file that you previously saved oon your computer.
+You can import a .json file that you previously saved on your computer.
 - **Delete*** a profile you don't use/want anymore.